AcePhelps/Selenium/README.md

-# Selenium
+Selenium

 Simple framework to test UI on one of the Automation training purpose Website

-Clone Repo

 How to run:
+(Clone repo)

 To run tests use Maven. (https://maven.apache.org/) Maven should be installed on target computer and maven executable files should be added to path

 Open cmd navigate to the Framework folder and write the command : mvn clean test

 Note: By default test will run on Chrome Browser